jd-apprentice/jd-apprentice/README.md

 ## I'm a Tech guy, thinker and self-taught programmer

 - 🚀 Fullstack developer at [incubator]
-- 🖥️ Learning computer science in [ossu]
+- 🖥️ Studying systems engineering in [utn]
-- 🔨 Working with react + typescript
+- 🔨 Working with react + typescript + nodejs
-- 📚 In my free time i'm currently learning typeorm + relational databases, next solidity or nest
+- 📚 In my free time i'm currently learning about computers and linux, next solidity or nest
 - 📕 2022 Goals: Improve at frontend, learn backend, ~~start a carrer~~, ~~build healthy habits~~, build a project in web3
 - 💼 You can see my [portfolio]
-- 🗒️ Visit my [blog]
 - 🔎 Random Facts: I like tech, photos, crypto, gaming, anime

 <a href="https://www.twitter.com/jd_apprentice" target="_blank" rel="noreferrer"><img